sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 - [Reviews](#review)

-The migration process has some built-in validation for the types within the Intermediary file.
+The migration process has some built-in validation for the types within an Intermediary file.
 Optional keys must have non-empty values, and if an optional key does not have a value, the key must be omitted for that resource.
 Empty strings are validated as empty values.